 Hip extension means taking the leg behind the body.
 This movement works the butt muscles and the back of thighs (hamstrings).

-How to do the standing hip extension
+How to do the standing leg raise behind

 - Have both hands on the wall for support